owncloud/ocis/services/proxy/README.md

 `PROXY_AUTOPROVISION_CLAIM_DISPLAYNAME`.

-If the user does already exist, the proxy will check if the user's email or displayname has changed and update those accordingly via `graph` service.
+If the user does already exist, the proxy will check if the user's email or displayname has changed and updates those accordingly via `graph` service.

 Next, the proxy will check if the user is a member of the groups configured in `PROXY_AUTOPROVISION_CLAIM_GROUPS`.
-It will add the user to the groups listed in there and remove it from all other groups that it is currently a member of.
+It will add the user to the groups listed via the OIDC claim that holds the groups defined in the envvar and removes it from all other groups that he is currently a member of.
-Groups that do not exist yet will be created.
+Groups that do not exist in the external IDP yet will be created.
 Note: This can be a somewhat costly operation, especially if the user is a member of a large number of groups.
-If the group memberships of a user are changed in the IDP after the first login it can take up to 5 minutes until the changes are reflected in ownCloud Infinite Scale.
+If the group memberships of a user are changed in the IDP after the first login, it can take up to 5 minutes until the changes are reflected in Infinite Scale.

 ## Automatic Quota Assignments